Telephone: 0117 964 7181 Email Us

 Assessments this year:

 There are some assessments this year that are statutory.
-This year, if your child is in Year 6, they will undertake SATs (Standard Assessment Tests) on the week commencing 13th May 2023.
+If your child is in Year 6, they will undertake SATs (Standard Assessment Tests) on the week commencing 12th May 2025.
+These are nothing to worry about, and we will ensure that the children are ready and prepared for these.
+More information about these will be available nearer the time for parents, and children will be supported every step of the way.

 All children will undergo tests three times a year for us to check on their progress and identify any learning gaps that need filling.